misson20000/twili/README.md

 ## Twili

 First, you will need to install libtransistor.
 Download the [latest release](https://github.com/reswitched/libtransistor/releases/latest), extract it somewhere, and set `LIBTRANSISTOR_HOME` to that path.
 In order to build KIP1 binaries, you will need to use elf2kip form the `elf2kip-segments` branch of [my switch-tools fork](https://github.com/misson20000/switch-tools/tree/elf2kip-segments).
 After that, building Twili should be as simple as running `make`.
+If you want to use twili_launcher, `twili_launcher.kip` will be available in `build/`.
+Otherwise, if you're using Atmosphère-boot2, you can copy the files from `build/atmosphere/` to the `/atmosphere/` directory on your microSD card.

 ## Twib